-You've probably experienced how people lower their defences when they realize they are hearing a tale about specific characters with an uncertain outcome rather than a simple recitation of events or, worse, a lecture.
-Master storytellers seem to do it effortlessly, but in fact, they usually shape their stories around the same basic template.
-Holly Walter Kerby, executive director of Fusion Science Theater and a long-time science educator, describes the essential story elements as follows:
+You've probably experienced the way people lower their defenses when they realize they are hearing a tale about specific characters, with an uncertain outcome, rather than a simple recitation of events, or worse, a lecture.
+Master storytellers seem to do it effortlessly, but in fact they usually shape their stories around the same basic template.
+Holly Walter Kerby, executive director of Fusion Science Theater, and a long-time science educator, describes the essential story elements as follows:

-A Main Character Your Audience Can Identify with-Include enough details to allow your audience to feel a connection with the main character, and don't be afraid to make yourself the protagonist of your own stories.
+A Main Character your Audience can Identify with-Include enough details to allow your audience to feel a connection with the main character, and don't be afraid to make yourself the protagonist of your own stories.

-A Specific Challenge-Set up the story's ending by describing a problem encountered by the main character.
+A Specific Challenge-Set up the ending of the story by describing a problem encountered by the main character.
 This will raise a question in the minds of the audience members and make them want to listen to the rest of the story to find out what happens.